-The Core Indicators and performance measures used to our track progress were selected on the basis that they are consistently available over time; produced by trusted sources; understood by local stakeholders; and actionable and results-oriented.
+The core indicators and performance measures used to our track progress were selected on the basis that they are: consistently available over time, produced by trusted sources, understood by local stakeholders, actionable and results-oriented.

 Postsecondary indicators include students pursuing and/or completing two-year or four-year undergraduate degrees or certificates from private and public non-profit institutions of higher education (IHEs).

 As South Carolina continues to refine subject and grade level standards, state-mandated student assessments measuring proficiency also continue to change.
 Changes to the assessments make year-to-year comparisons difficult and can expose students and educators to a constant state of flux.